alexeysas/sdc-advanced-lane-finding/writeup_template.md

 ![alt text][image1]

-The code for this step is contained in the first code cell of the IPython notebook: [a relative link](project.ipynb) located in cells 2-6.
+The code for this step is contained in cells 2-6 of the [a IPython notebook](project.ipynb)

 ### Pipeline (single images)